Opel Rekord Series D: The bodies

 The monocoque steel bodied cars offered seating for five.
 The new Rekord again came with a wide range of body types.
-Top seller was the saloon/sedan, available with either 2 or 4 doors.
-There was a "Caravan" station wagon with three or five doors.
-For certain export markets such as Austria Opel also offered a three-door delivery van combining the driving experience of a car with the load carrying capability of a small commercial vehicle: this was essentially identical to the station wagon except that the rear side windows were replaced with metal panels.
+Top seller was the saloon, available with either 2 or 4 doors.
+There was a "Caravan" estate with three or five doors.
+For certain export markets such as Austria Opel also offered a three-door delivery van combining the driving experience of a car with the load carrying capability of a small commercial vehicle: this was essentially identical to the estate except that the rear side windows were replaced with metal panels.
 This offered self-employed traders certain tax advantages, albeit not in West Germany itself where this variant was not offered.

 In addition, a factory built Opel Rekord coupé was again offered, although the "pillarless" effect of the Rekord C coupé no longer featured, which will have made it easier to retain the rigidity of the body without unacceptable cost or weight penalties.

 There was no longer any sign of the coach built cabriolet conversion that had been offered for earlier Rekords.
 Karl Deutsch who had provided cabriolet conversions of the Opel Rekord C ceased operations in 1971 as cabriolet conversions fell out of favour in anticipation of safety legislation in North America requiring stout, costly and inelegant roll-over bars on cabriolets.